crewship inbox

 Bulk operations

-If --all-unread returns exactly the page cap (500), the CLI refuses to proceed silently and tells you to re-run or narrow with --ids, so the tail isn’t lost.
+If --all-unread returns exactly the page cap (500), the CLI refuses to proceed and changes nothing, telling you to re-run after the batch or narrow with --ids, so the tail isn’t lost.

 Sources